-It didn't occur to me to characterize my pastel paintings based on personality types, but these two paintings got me thinking that such a comparison might be valid.
+It didn't occur to me to characterize my pastel paintings based on personality types, but these three paintings got me thinking that such a comparison might be valid.

 The type "A" painting can be vibrant and bold, representing most if not all of the colors in the color wheel, as well as the juxtaposition of complementary colors.
-"Bird Park Thaw" fits the bill of "A" type in my opinion.
+"Winter's Breath" fits the bill of "A" type in my opinion.
 An "A" type personality can be hasty, impatient, impulsive, hyper-alert, potentially hostile, and angry.
 In fact, this one has a Jekyll and Hyde mentality: the softness in the distance contrasts sharply with the boldness of the foreground.